ISIS still 'acute' threat to U.S., Interpol chief says

 Next week, a draft Pentagon report will warn that without continued pressure, ISIS could regain territory in six to 12 months, two U.S. officials familiar with the draft told NBC News.

-Interpol's chief also warned that there are an estimated 2,700 former ISIS fighters now detained in Syria whose activities and connections need to be investigated as thoroughly as possible before they are potentially released.
+Interpol's chief also warned that there were an unknown number of former ISIS fighters now detained in Syria, whose activities and connections need to be investigated as thoroughly as possible before they are potentially released.

+US-backed Kurdish forces have previously said that they hold about 2,700 foreign ISIS members and their families.

 Among the chief causes of concern for global counterterrorism investigators is the hardened core of fighters of foreign origin who have traveled through areas once controlled by ISIS.